jradtke-suse/rancher-inventory/README.md

 Identify the kubernetes role (control-plane vs worker) for each of the systems.
 Additionally, the baseOS running on each node needs to be identified.

+## Notes
+Inspection of Bare Metal results is recommended.
+Intel Hyper-Threading and AMT Simultaneous Multithreading (SMT) have become ubiquitous.

 ## Data Gathering Process
 ### Rancher 2.x Systems Summary v2